 The higher your blood sugar level, the greater the supply of sugars and starches — and the more acid wearing away at your teeth.

-- Early gum disease (gingivitis).
-Diabetes reduces your ability to fight bacteria.
-If you don't remove plaque with regular brushing and flossing, it'll harden under your gumline into a substance called tartar (calculus).
-The longer plaque and tartar remain on your teeth, the more they irritate the gingiva — the part of your gums around the base of your teeth.
+The longer plaque and tartar remain on your teeth, the more they irritate the part of your gums around the base of your teeth, called the gingiva.
 In time, your gums become swollen and bleed easily.
-This is gingivitis.
+This is known as gingivitis.

 Advanced gum disease (periodontitis).
 Left untreated, gingivitis can lead to a more serious infection called periodontitis, which destroys the soft tissue and bone that support your teeth.
 Eventually, periodontitis causes your gums and jawbone to pull away from your teeth, which in turn causes your teeth to loosen and possibly fall out.